yh-luo/from-zero-to-source-estimates/README.md

 ### Compute statistics

-To test if the evoked reponses are significantly different between conditions across subjects.
+Test if the evoked reponses are significantly different between conditions across subjects.
+The multiple comparisons problem is addressed with a cluster-level permutation test across space and time.